sbendarsky/Proxify/README.md

 1. Clone the repository: `git clone <repository-url>`
 2. Navigate to the project directory: `cd proxify`
+3. Edit the `next.config.js` variables to match your own
-3. Install dependencies: `npm install`
+4. Install dependencies: `npm install`
-4. Start the development server: `npm run dev`
+5. Start the development server: `npm run dev`
-5. Access the application at `http://localhost:3000`
+6. Access the application at `http://localhost:3000`

 ## Usage